bstaple1/MTGA_Draft_17Lands/README.md

         - The rating consists of the combined GIHWR of all of the cards minus penalties for not adhering to the deck requirements.
         - The NEO creature sagas count as creatures.

+## Troubleshooting:

+- **The application can't detect the Arena event:** Open the debug.log file, using notepad or some other text editor, and look for an entry that reads `Player Log Location: C:/Users\<username>\AppData\LocalLow\Wizards Of The Coast\MTGA\Player.log`.
+If you don't see this entry, then follow the steps listed [here](https://github.com/bstaple1/MTGA_Draft_17Lands/issues/18#issuecomment-1247933197).

+- **Some cards are missing from the Taken Cards window:** Arena creates a new player log after every restart, so the application can't track cards that were picked and seen before a restart.
+Players who draft across multiple days/sessions can still use this tool to see current pack data, but they might be missing information from previous packs and picks.

+- **The application can't generate set or debug files:** Windows users might need to run the application as an administrator if the application is installed in a write-restricted directory.

+- **My sealed card pool is missing after restarting Arena:** Arena creates a new player log after every restart, so you will need to open up your sealed event session log by clicking `File->Open` and selecting the `DraftLog_<Set>_Sealed` file if you want to see your sealed card pool.
+Opening a log file will prevent the application from reading the Arena player log, so a user will need to restart the application if they decide to start a new Arena event.

+- **The tables are displaying a win rate of 0% or NA:** The application will display a card win rate value of 0% or NA if that win rate field has fewer than 200 samples (e.g., GIHWR will be 0% or NA if the number of games in hand is less than 200).
+Users should consider using the premier draft dataset or enabling the Bayesian average feature for events that have a low player count.

+- **CTRL+G doesn't do anything:** If you're a Mac user, then this shortcut isn't available.
+If you're a Windows user, then you need to run the application as an administrator.

+- **The set download process is taking 5+ minutes and I'm seeing _Collecting 17Lands Data - Request Failed_ multiple times:** 17Lands will rate-limit your connection if you try to download too many sets within a short period of time.
+When downloading multiple sets, try to wait 10+ minutes between sets.